Office of Academic Affiliations

 Fellowship Positions & Disciplines

-The PSR Fellowship Program is a year long, and each PSR fellowship program has up to four full-time fellow positions.
-The fellows come from a range of disciplines, including psychiatry, nursing, social work, psychology, vocational rehabilitation, and occupational therapy.
+The PSR Fellowship Program is a year long, and each PSR fellowship program has from 4 to 6 full-time fellow positions.
+The fellows come from a range of disciplines, including nursing, social work, psychiatry, psychology, vocational rehabilitation, occupational therapy, and Chaplaincy/Clinical Pastoral Education.
 Fellows come to the fellowship with previous experience in working with veterans with serious mental illness.

 The fellowship program utilizes a comprehensive psychosocial rehabilitation approach to restore a veteran's full potential following the onset of a serious mental illness.
 Fellows are involved in a number of clinical training experiences such as veteran and family education; enhancement of residential, social, and work skills; cognitive behavioral therapy; motivational interviewing; pharmacotherapy; and provision of intensive care coordination.